by Carsten Egevang

 My field of expertise lie within the subjects biology, photography and the use of living resources in Greenland, and it is typically these issues I deal with in my lectures.

-Over my 20 + years with field experience in the Greenland I have built up extensive first-hand knowledge about the country and its wildlife, landscapes and humans.
+With my 25 + years of field experience in the Greenland I have built up extensive first-hand knowledge about the country and its wildlife, landscapes and humans.
 In all the talks I share my fascination of the Arctic and try to communicate why I find Greenland to be the most interesting - for good or for worse - place on Earth.
-The topics listed below can be executed as individual talks or the topics can be combined into one talk.